geomesa/geomesa-nifi/README.md

 [GeoMesa documentation](https://www.geomesa.org/documentation/user/hbase/usage.html#hbase-data-store-parameters)
 for a description of the data store parameters.

+HBase generally requires an `hbase-site.xml` file to be on your classpath, in order to connect to your cluster.
-Of note, the `hbase.config.paths` parameter is required for the NiFi processor, as generally you would not want to install your `hbase-site.xml` in your NiFi classpath.
-Instead, you can point to a location on the local file system, HDFS or S3.
+The `PutGeoMesaHBase` processor provides two options to avoid this: you can use the `hbase.config.paths` property to point to a file on the local file system, HDFS or S3, or you can simply paste the `<configuration>` into the `hbase.config.xml` property.

 ## PutGeoMesaKafka